bhopals/english-vocabs/phrases.md

 - Improve Speaking English
   - Tell the main idea, and then add supporting ideas (what, when, who, where, how, why)

+### BBC Radio Phrases

+unprecedented action needed
+lucrative human trafficking
+quite striking differences
+exposed to the heat waves
+quite significant differences
+having to look at the non-expert eye
+You need to bring carbon dioxide to virtually to zero. feasable technically.
+Resounding win.
+widespread corruption and economic crisi.
+Intensifying their campaign.
+immediate and far-reaching steps. emerging from the Chinese authority. unprecedented steps. another long-standing problem
+People anticipate price rises. severe cash shortage.
+So absolutely delicious/wonderful
+Financially extravagant countries
+exert all the resources.
+significantly higher.
+To stimulate growth.
+The plan does not materialize.
+Not the people who are pulling the strings.
+Who holds the upper hand in this
+They have their own determination and confrontation Budget deficit (shortfall) exceeding their spendings
+There is no solidarity
+Since medieval time.
+No comprehensive plan.
+Unprecedented transition in all aspects of society. irresistable daily offers. make a fatal error.
+I dont encourage bad drivings at all.
+I am observing the speed of the driver tail gating ever got busted. fear of law.
+Thats largely due to
+absolutely essential
+different outlook on life.
+quite distant from the sitaution our partents were.